kencinder/igirst/README.md

 # IGIR Shell Tools

-### Very much `WIP` Issues and PRs are not accepted at this time as I am still working on finishing up initial systems and fine tuning for public use.
-Use what is here at your own risk!
+**Currently `WIP` - Issues and Pull Requests not currently accepted.\
+I am working on finishing up initial systems and fine tuning for public use.\
+\
+Everything is currently in a functioning state, except for systems under a manufacturer who's scripts are not present.\
+I recommend running a report only first, and using the options with backup or having your own backups beforehand.
+Use what is here at your own risk!**
 \
 \
 A collection of Linux shell scripts I have put together to make using [IGIR](https://github.com/emmercm/igir) easier.